jordanfh1/weatherNearMe/README.md

 # Welcome! ☁🌡

-This is my little weather app I build in typescript
+This is my little weather app I built in typescript

 ## Instructions
 - Clone down the repo